smolck/dart-nvim-api/README.md

 # Dart Nvim API
-Neovim API implementation for [Dart](dart.dev).
+Neovim API implementation for [Dart](dart.dev), based on and inspired by [neovim-lib](https://github.com/daa84/neovim-lib).
 Still a WIP, so any feedback, contributions, etc. are greatly appreciated.

 __NOTE__: Currently, this library only supports _asynchronous_ calls to Neovim.
 This is due to how